microcks/community/README.md

 ## Discussions and Discord

-Reach out with any questions you may have and we'll make sure to answer them as soon as possible and as a community member feel free to jump in and answer questions.
+Reach out with any questions you may have, and we'll make sure to answer them as soon as possible.
+As a community member, feel free to jump in and answer questions.

 Microcks utilizes Discord and GitHub ([discussions](https://github.com/orgs/microcks/discussions) and [issues](https://github.com/microcks/microcks/issues)) to facilitate our communications, each serving unique purposes to support our community effectively.

 Discord is the go-to for lively conversations, channel announcements, support, and immediate community assistance, making real-time communication seamless and efficient.
 However, Discord isn't ideal for housing detailed discussions, long-term planning, or tracking the evolution of ideas and decisions.

 For more in-depth discussions, planning, and documenting significant decisions, we use GitHub [Issues](https://github.com/microcks/microcks/issues).
-It allows us to work together on significant decisions more effectively and provides long standing point of reference for our discussions.
+It allows us to work together more effectively on significant decisions and provides a long-standing point of reference for our discussions.

 | Platforms  | Link        |
 |:----------|:-------------|